BrianSChase/Pthreads-Pair-War/README.md

 # Pthreads-Pair-war
-An Operating Systems class assignments implementing a simple card game using Pthreads.
+An Operating Systems class assignment implementing a simple card game using Pthreads.
 The dealer and players are each controled by a thread.